 Nephropathy, or kidney disease, is among the most serious complications for many diabetics and the leading cause of kidney failure in the United States.
-According to the American Diabetes Association, there were more than 200,000 Americans with end-stage kidney disease living by means of dialysis in 2008.
+According to the National Institutes of Health (NIH), there were more than 398,861 Americans with end-stage kidney disease living by means of dialysis in 2009.
 Like other diseases associated with type 2 diabetes, nephropathy has few early symptoms or warning signs.
 Damage to the kidneys can occur for as long as a decade before the first symptoms even appear.

 According to Dr. Charles M. Clark, Jr. M.D., former chairman of the National Diabetes Education Program, “A person can have type 2 diabetes for 9 to 12 years before it’s discovered.
 During those years, harmful changes are already occurring, causing 5 to 10 percent to [already] have kidney disease at the time of diagnosis.”

 There is no one specific cause for kidney disease, though experts believe its development is likely associated with years of uncontrolled blood glucose.
 Other factors likely play important roles as well, such as genetic predisposition.

 The kidneys are the body’s blood filtration system.
 Each is made up of hundreds of thousands of nephrons that “clean” the blood of waste.
 Over time, especially when a person is suffering from type 2 diabetes, the kidneys become overworked because they are constantly removing excess glucose from the blood.
 The nephrons become inflamed and scarred (sclerosis) and they no longer work as well.